csc-training/hpc-python/docs/mooc/using-compiled-code/creating-cython-modules.md

-As the C-extension implements the fully dynamic Python code (just using the Python C-API), transforming the pure Python module into C-extension gives normally only very modest speedups.
+As the C-extension implements the fully dynamic Python code (just using the Python C-API), transforming the pure Python module into C-extension gives normally only very modest speed-ups.
 However, as we will discuss in the following steps, by adding Cython language extensions into the code (so it is no longer valid Python code) it is possible to achieve much more significant performance improvements.